How much money do I need for a house deposit?

 Can I get a home loan with a 5% deposit?

 These days, it’s recommended home buyers save as much as 20% of the home’s value to put towards a deposit.
-But raising a 20% home loan deposit makes it challenging for first-time buyers to enter the property market – particularly given the high prices in our capital cities.
+But when you look at the, raising a 20% home loan deposit makes it challenging for first-time buyers to enter the property market – particularly given the cost of buying a house in our capital cities.
 The good news though, is that under some circumstances you may be able to secure a mortgage with as little as a 5% deposit.
 You’ll need to meet eligibility criteria and you’ll have to look ‘safe’ on paper to offset the increased risk your high loan-to-value ratio (LVR) presents.

 Typically you’ll need: